motis-project/docs/README.md

 Documentation was originally setup following this tutorial:
 [Clear, Functional C++ Documentation with Sphinx + Breathe + Doxygen + CMake](https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/)

-The documentation is then published to GitHub Pages: <https://motis-project.github.io/utl/>

 [breathe](https://breathe.readthedocs.io) is used to insert Doxygen doc snippets into the Sphinx-generated documentation.